Providence Country Day School

-The Providence Country Day School (often abbreviated to the initials PCD) is a private middle and high school, founded in 1923.
-Located in East Providence, Rhode Island, United States, it serves 255 students in grades 5 through 12.
+The Providence Country Day School (often abbreviated to the initials PCD) is a co-educational independent school founded in 1923.
+Located in East Providence, Rhode Island, United States, it serves 375 students in grades PreK through 12.
 The school has no religious affiliation and has been co-ed since 1991.
+It has maintained accreditation by the New England Association of Schools and Colleagues (NEASC) since 1952.